Libardo1/aind-planning/heuristic_analysis.md

 # Heuristic Analysis

+This analysis presents a comparison of different search/planning algorithms when used on 3 different planning problems with search spaces of different size.
+The performance of each problem, algorithm pair is measured using the number of expanded nodes, goal tests, visited states, actions taken and execution time.

 ## Problem 1

 This problem is by far the 'easiest' to solve (from computational point of view).
 The search space consists of $2^{12}$ states.
 The following table presents the performance data: